After the Furnace, Abraham Refused the Prostrations

 The linen cords burned.
 Abraham walked.

-After three days, the king's servants saw him moving through the fire and reported it to Nimrod.
-The king came to see for himself.
-He called out from a distance -- the flames were too intense for anyone to approach -- and Abraham came forward and stood before him, unburned, still wearing his lower garments, the cords that had bound him gone.
+After three days, the king's servants reported that a man was moving through the fire.
+Nimrod came to see for himself.
+He stood at the edge, because the flames were too intense for anyone to approach, and called out to Abraham.
+Abraham came forward and stood before him, unburned, still wearing his lower garments, the cords that had bound him gone.

 ← All myths